skuenzli/tech-career-development/application-platform-engineer.md

 # Application Platform Engineer #

-As an Application Platform Engineer you will be part of a cross-functional team that designs, builds, and operates application delivery pipelines and the application platforms they run on.
+As an Application Platform Engineer you will be part of a cross-functional team that designs, builds, and operates application delivery pipelines and the application platforms they run on using scalable software development techniques.

 The ideal candidate will thrive on the creation of processes and tools that make engineering teams more efficient and speed delivery of value to customers with high reliability.

 ## Responsibilities ##